 A commanding South Korean goalkeeper whose agility and consistency made him a domestic stalwart and a fan favorite nicknamed after a Dutch great.

-Kim Yong-dae built a career defined by remarkable longevity and sharp reflexes in the goalmouth for South Korea's most successful clubs.
-He first made his name at the University of Ulsan before joining the professional ranks with the Ulsan Hyundai Horangi, where he would spend the majority of his career.
-His shot-stopping ability and calm demeanor under pressure earned him the affectionate fan nickname 'Yong Der Sar,' a playful comparison to Manchester United's legendary Dutch keeper.
-While his international opportunities were limited due to the presence of other talented keepers, he was a constant and reliable figure in the K-League.
-Kim later moved to FC Seoul, where he continued to perform at a high level, adding more silverware to his collection.
-His career arc is one of a dedicated club man, a goalkeeper whose steady hands provided a foundation for his teams' successes over more than a decade at the top level of Korean football.
+Kim Yong-dae built a career on longevity and sharp reflexes for South Korea's top clubs.
+After playing at the University of Ulsan, he turned professional with Ulsan Hyundai Horangi, spending most of his career there.
+His shot-stopping and calm under pressure earned fans the nickname 'Yong Der Sar,' comparing him to Manchester United's Dutch goalkeeper Edwin van der Sar.
+International opportunities were limited by other talented keepers, but Kim remained a constant, reliable K-League presence.
+He later moved to FC Seoul, performing at a high level and adding more silverware.
+His career arc is that of a dedicated club man whose steady hands provided a foundation for his teams' successes over more than a decade at the top of Korean football.

 1965–1980